No-go theorem based on incomplete information of Wigner about his friend: The main protocol

-{\it The correlation polytope.---} The correlations that are constrained by Eqs.~(\ref{eq:LF1}, \ref{eq:LF2}) form a polytope, to which there are $60$ facets~\cite{schrijver1998theory}.
+The correlations that are constrained by Eqs.~(\ref{eq:LF1}, \ref{eq:LF2}) form a polytope, to which there are $60$ facets~\cite{schrijver1998theory}.
 Among those, many coincide with the facets of the no-signaling polytope.
-The rest constitute of $32$ facets, which can be grouped into $4$ inequivalent classes by considering the symmetry between measurements and outcomes.
-Among these facets, two classes only involve at most one measurement of Bob, this makes no difference between the no-signaling model and the local hidden variable model.
-So they are omitted here.
+The remaining $32$ facets can be grouped into $4$ inequivalent classes by considering the symmetry between measurements and outcomes.
+Among these facets, two classes only involve at most one measurement of Bob.
+Therefore, this makes no difference between the no-signaling model and the local hidden variable model, thus they are omitted here.
 The other two representative inequalities of relevant classes are

 Note that the inequality~\eqref{eq:33322a} includes $3$ measurements on Alice's side, but inequality~\eqref{eq:33322b} includes only $2$ measurements on Alice's side.
 The inequality~\eqref{eq:33322a} resembles the well-known Clauser-Horne-Shimony-Holt inequality, if the event $A_2=2$ is never realized, that is, whenever the query is $A_2$, Charlie always reply with a negative answer.
 A similar discussion applies for inequality~\eqref{eq:33322b} if the event $A_0=0$ is never realized.